-- Creative writing enables you to work on your cognitive strategies as well, and improve through analysing and trying out new ways to formulate meanings.
-That is, once you’re able to let go, and accept the fact that language learning is a process that entails lots of mistakes.
+- Creative writing enables you to work on your cognitive strategies as well, and improve through analyzing and trying out new ways to formulate meanings.
+That is, once you’re able to let go and accept the fact that language learning is a process that entails lots of mistakes.

 Make a habit of reading and writing